Applicants Needed For Orange County

 Board of Equalization and Review – The Board of Equalization and Review hears appeals from residents concerning various property tax issues, including valuation and exemption appeals.
 The Board of Equalization and Review is charged with ensuring that all taxable property is appraised and assessed according to the standards required by the North Carolina General Statutes.
 This board meets up to three days per week, for approximately three to four hours per meeting, for up to three consecutive months (typically April-June).
 Additional meetings may occur as needed during the year.
 Members will be compensated for all meetings attended.
 Orange County residents with knowledge of real estate are specifically encouraged to apply, however, others will also be given consideration.
 There are currently five (5) alternate positions open.

 Commission for the Environment – This commission advises the Board of Commissioners on matters affecting the environment with particular emphasis on protection.
 It educates public and local officials on environmental issues and performs special studies and projects.
 It also recommends environmental initiatives and studies changes in environmental science and local and federal regulations.
 The Commission for the Environment typically meets on the second Monday of each month at 7:00 pm.
-There is currently one (1) open at-large position, one (1) open position for an applicant with expertise in air quality, and one (1) open position for an applicant with expertise in engineering.
+There is currently one (1) open position for an applicant with expertise in water resources.

 Human Relations Commission – The Human Relations Commission advises the Board of County Commissioners on solutions to problems in the field of human relationships.
-It also makes recommendations designed to promote goodwill and harmony among groups in the County irrespective of their race, color, creed, religion, ancestry, national origin, sex, affectional preference, disability, age, marital status, or status with regard to public assistance.
+It also makes recommendations designed to promote goodwill and harmony among groups in the County irrespective of their race, color, creed, religion, ancestry, national origin, sex, sexual orientation, disability, age, marital status, or status with regard to public assistance.
 The Human Relations Commission typically meets on the fourth Tuesday of each month at 6:00 pm.
-There are currently three (3) at-large vacancies and one (1) vacancy for a person residing in the Town of Chapel Hill.
+There are currently three (3) at-large vacancies and one (1) vacancy for a person residing in the Town of Carrboro.

 Orange County Housing Authority Board – The goal of the Orange County Housing Authority Board is to provide decent, safe, and sanitary housing for low and moderate-income families in Orange County.
 Applicants with the following areas of experience and/or interest are encouraged to apply: real estate, development, affordable housing, municipal law, banking, and Housing Choice Voucher program participants.
 This board typically meets on the third Wednesday of each month at 6:00 pm.
-There are currently two (2) at-large vacancies.
+There is currently one (1) at-large vacancy.

 If interested, apply at www.orangecountync.gov/Apply.